Fab2bprog/Radinus/README.md

 Radinus is a simple software which is intended to evolve in the future, please let me know your comments for future improvements
 Radinus is MIT licensed software

+Radinus version 0.10
+- Added a basic hyper-file repair tool that allows reindexing of all files.

 Radinus version 0.9
--Improved basic backup and restoration procedures.
--Creation of a log system informing of the progress of the last operation -Reorganization of certain menus.
+-Improved basic backup and restoration procedures -Creation of a log system informing of the progress of the last operation -Reorganization of certain menus

 Radinus version 0.8
 - Improved operations list window: